Breeders' Cup Challenge

 The Breeders' Cup Challenge is a series of Thoroughbred horse races in which the winner earns an automatic spot in a specified Breeders' Cup race.
 The challenge races change somewhat each year.
 The Challenge series began in 2007 with 24 "Win and You're In" races from 2 countries.
 By 2014, the series had grown to 71 races across 13 countries.
 During that period, 24 winners of Breeders' Cup races had qualified via the challenge series.

 Starting in 2011, the Breeders' Cup also pays the entry fee and provides a travel allowance for the connections of the challenge race winners.
 NBC Sports has a longstanding agreement to both broadcast and live stream many of the "Win and You're In" challenge races, from June to October.

 Current challenge series

-For 2022, he Breeders' Cup committee restructured the series to ensure there are qualifying races in the east, midwest and west regions for most of the divisions, plus international qualifiers mainly for the turf races.
+For 2022, the Breeders' Cup committee restructured the series to ensure there are qualifying races in the east, midwest and west regions for most of the divisions, plus international qualifiers mainly for the turf races.
 Several races were added: the Grande Prêmio Brasil (Turf - International region), Beverly D. (Filly & Mare Turf - Midwest), Green Flash (Turf Sprint - West region), Miss Grillo (Juvenile Fillies - East region), Ack Ack (Dirt Mile - Midwest region) and Pilgrim (Juvenile Turf - East).
 The Fleur de Lis, Suburban, John Nerud, Personal Ensign, Iroquois, Pocohantas, Jockey Club Derby, Santa Anita Sprint Championship, Zenyatta and First Lady were removed from the series.
 The King's Stand Stakes replaced the Diamond Jubilee Stakes as an international qualifier for the Turf Sprint.